lkrms/pretty-php/docs/PSR-12.md

 namespace Vendor\Package;
 ```

-> *PrettyPHP*'s default style departs from the standard to collapse an opening
+> `pretty-php`'s default style departs from the standard to collapse an opening
 > `declare` statement as follows:
 >
 > ```php